MicrosoftDocs/MigrationPlaybookContent/README.md

     * Used in the scenario page's <meta content=""> tag, useful for Search Engine Optimization.
   * businesssection
     * A collection of `items` or "steps" explaining the business justification for migrating to Microsoft SQL technologies.
 The `item` [format is explained below](#items).
+    * The format of step files are explained in their [own section below](#steps)
-    * In addition to `items`, the business section contains a section for related Case Studies and another section for Partners.
-These are explained in their [own section below](#partners--case-studies).
+    * In addition to `items`, the business section contains a section for related Partners and another section for Case Studies.
+      * These are collections of entities pointing to related Partners or Case Studies.
+      * This can be empty but the `[ ]` must be included to explicitly indicate an empty array.
+      * The only property is filelocation.
+        * The location of the file in relation to either the `partners` or `caseStudies` folders.
+Do ***not*** include `partners`/`caseStudies` or any folder above it in this path.
+      * The format of partner and case study files are explained in their [own section below](#partners--case-studies).
   * technicalsection
     * A collection of `items` or "steps" explaining the physical process of migrating.
   * footer